JCumin/jcumin.github.io/publications.md

 ## Patent applications

+- [2024] *Process for splitting a sequence of data captured in multi-user situations*.
+Xi Chen, Julien Cumin, Fano Ramparany.
+- [2024] *System for changing configuration of a device in a network without establising explicit connection*.
+Julien Cumin, Kévin L’Héréec.
+- [2024] *System for saving rendering resources depending on user gaze*.
+Julien Cumin, Julien Pairis.
+- [2024] *Detection of incidents based on crowds’ attention*.
+Stéphane Coutant, Julien Cumin.
+- [2024] *System for interacting with a foldable device*.
+Julien Cumin, Julien Pairis.
+- [2023] *System for determining the interlocutor using a monocular camera*.
+Stéphane Coutant, Julien Cumin.
 - [2023] *Standby mode adaptation depending on household energy context*.
 Julien Pairis, Julien Cumin.
 - [2023] *Method for estimating the validity of a value of a sensor in a classification process*.
 Grégoire Lefebvre, Julien Cumin.
 - [2023] *Dynamic intrusiveness adaptation method for a human behavior identification system*.
 Jérémy Lacoche, Julien Cumin, Anthony Foulonneau.